achertovsky/phptools/README.md

 # General
-Container with tools required to develop php and check code you write.
+Toolset which usually required to develop php and check code you write.
 Contains:
 - phpstan
 - phpmd
 - phpcs